 The trails begin at the doorstep, linking up with marked routes and a network of forestry tracks.
 We can recommend routes ranging from gnarly downhills and technical singletrack to more sedate wanders through the pine forest.
-Bring your own or hire a mountain bike from our fleet.
-Click here for a PDF map of ride-able trails accessible from Alauzon.
+Click here for a PDF map of singletrack trails accessible from Alauzon.

 The main reason we moved to this area is the climbing- world class and diverse.
 From easy multi-pitch on St Julien to the high end single pitch climbing of St Leger du Ventoux there is plenty for everyone.
 There is even bouldering to be found on the limestone boulders that litter the hill below La Roche sur le Buis.